ABOUT

 2002 Pausing to Shift, Glyndor Gallery, Wave Hill, Bronx, NY

-2001 Lion, on display with Eternal Egypt, Brooklyn Museum of Art, Brooklyn, NY
+2001 Lion, on display with Eternal Egypt, Brooklyn Museum, Brooklyn, NY

 2000 Insites, Whitney Museum of American Art at Champion, Stamford, CT